Improving the accuracy of estimators for the two-point correlation function: Simple windows

 \section{Simple windows}

 The area fraction $\text{area}(\partial\CB_r(\bfx)\cap \CW)$ and the (isotropised) set covariance $\overline{\gamma_\CW}(r)$ can be calculated for a rectangular box $\CW$.
-We use these expressions to determine the accuracy of the (quasi) Monte-Carlo integration schemes.
-We also recap the result for a sphere and for two-dimensions.
+We use these expressions to determine the accuracy of the (quasi-)Monte~Carlo integration schemes.
+We also reiterate the result for a sphere and for two-dimensions.